- About Us

-Locally owned and operated since 1975 with a combined
+Locally owned and operated since 1975.

 Here at Oakton-Vienna Veterinary Hospital, we evaluate your pets' dental health at every visit.
 We will let you know when your pet needs a dental prophylaxis, commonly called a dental cleaning.
 Dental prophylaxis includes thorough evaluation of every tooth as well as the gums, ultrasonic scaling to remove tartar from above and under the gums, polishing of all tooth surfaces and a fluoride treatment, the same as when you go to your dentist.